Basilica of Bom Jesus

-The Basilica of Bom Jesus (Basílica do Bom Jesus; Konkani: Borea Jezuchi Bajilika) is a Catholic basilica located in the Goa situated in the Konkan region of India.
-It is both a pilgrimage centre and also the most iconic monument of all the churches and convents of Goa, recognised by UNESCO as a World Heritage Site.
-The basilica is located in Old Goa, former capital of Portuguese India, and holds the mortal remains of St Francis Xavier.
+The Basilica of Bom Jesus (Basílica do Bom Jesus; Konkani: बोरेअ जेज़ुचि बजिलिक/Borea Jezuchi Bajilika) is a Catholic Basilica located in Goa, in the Konkan region of India.
+The iconic church is a pilgrimage centre and recognised by UNESCO as a World Heritage Site.
+The basilica is located in Old Goa, the former capital of Portuguese India, and holds the mortal remains of St Francis Xavier.

 Bom Jesus (meaning, "Good/ Infant Jesus" in Portuguese) is the name used for the Ecce Homo in countries of the Lusosphere.
-This Jesuit church is India's first minor basilica, and is considered to be one of the best examples of baroque architecture and Portuguese Colonial architecture in India.
+This Jesuit church is India's first minor basilica, and is considered to be one of the best examples of baroque architecture and Portuguese colonial architecture in India.
 It is one of the Seven Wonders of Portuguese Origin in the World.

 Pope Pius XII raised this sanctuary to the status of basilica via the Pontifical decree “Priscam Goae” on 20 March 1946.
-Signed and notarized by Cardinal Giovanni Battista Montini.
+The decree was signed and notarized by Cardinal Giovanni Battista Montini.

 History

 Construction work on the church began in 1594.
 The church was consecrated in May 1605 by the archbishop, Dom Fr.
 Aleixo de Menezes.
 This world heritage monument has emerged as a landmark in the history of Christianity.
 It contains the body of St. Francis Xavier, a very close friend of St. Ignatius Loyola with whom he founded the Society of Jesus (the Jesuits).
-Francis Xavier died on Sancian Island, Chuandao (川島鎮), Taishan while en route to continental China on (3 December 1552).
-It is also believed that the body is of Ven.
-Thotagamuwe Sri Rahula Thera, a Sri Lankan Buddhist monk.
+Francis Xavier died on Sancian Island, Chuandao (川島鎮), Taishan while en route to continental China on 3 December 1552.